Previous Post: Kayaking Georgian Bay – Killarney To Snug Harbour

 Back to the kayaks and there was Rick studying his map and a horizontal Ken taking in some of the warmth of the sun.

 By 11 we were approaching Beaverstone Bay, passing some cottages on the way.
 South of Popham Point is a collection of islands and rocks known as The Chickens with Hen Island on the south-east looking over them!
-We found a nice spot to beach our kayaks and the hopped over some rocks to find a spot with some shelter from the wind that had picked up a bit since our start at 8:30.
+We found a flat rock to beach our kayaks and then hopped over some rocks to find a spot sheltered from the wind that had picked up a bit since our start at 8:30.